OlivierLD/raspberry-coffee/RasPISamples/LanguageComparison.md

 #### Groovy
 Sources are in [`scr/groovy/system.groovy`](./src/groovy).

-To run it, after installing groovy on your machine:
+To run it, after installing Groovy on your machine:
 ```
  $ cd src/groovy
  $ groovy system.groovy